-

 Additionally, for more detailed information on refineries, you can request a sample of our EMEA Refineries Dataset

 Gas consumption is deeply influenced by weather conditions since around two thirds of the consumption are used for heating purposes.
-It has fluctuated at around 3.6 bcm since 2010, but increased by 8.7% in 2021 to 3.8 bcm.
-Around half of this increase is due to a colder winter.
+It fluctuated around 3.6 bcm over 2010-2020 but increased by 8.6% in 2021 and then plummeted by 3.7%/year from 2021 to 2023, falling below 3 bcm, mostly due to a warmer winter and restrictions due to high prices.

 Graph: NATURAL GAS CONSUMPTION (bcm)